nerdalize/rotor/README.md

 	```

 ## What Nexts
+The _Rotor_ tools aims to play well with your current workflow and other tools you might be using:

+- _TODO: Integrating with Apex_
-- Uploading a new change
+- _TODO: Uploading a new change_
-- Using Go Ecosystem handlers
+- _TODO: Using Go Ecosystem handlers_
-- Handling other events
+- _TODO: Handling other events_
-- Customize build flags
+- _TODO: Customize build flags_

+## TODO

+- Check performance of the terrafomr gateway setup (latency)